lorocks/Franka_Panda_Robot_Moveit2/README.md

 ## Installing Dependencies
-The following libraires will be required to use the ROS package.
+The following libraries will be required to use the ROS package.

 ### Dependencies - Panda_Robot
 1. tf2_ros